Honorable Calvin S. Graves

-Chief Judge Calvin S. Graves was appointed to the Municipal Court bench in 2005.
-Prior to being appointed to the Municipal Court bench, Judge Graves served as Chief Judge, Judge, and Pro Hac Judge of the City Court of Atlanta to which he was appointed in 1993.
+Judge Calvin S. Graves was appointed to the Municipal Court bench in 2005.
+Prior to being appointed to the Municipal Court bench, Judge Graves served as Chief Judge, Judge and Pro Hac Judge of the City Court of Atlanta to which he was appointed in 1993.

 Judge Graves has a long career in Civil and Criminal law.
 He was previously a partner in the civil law firm of Smolar, Brantley, and Barnes, where he served for many years.
 Judge Graves had the honor of serving as Special Assistant Attorney General for the State of Georgia, Associate Judge of Fulton County Juvenile Court, Child Advocate of Fulton County, Associate Public Defender of Fulton County, Assistant Solicitor General of Fulton County, Conflict Attorney for the U.S. Public Defender’s office, and Adjunct Professor in the paralegal program at Atlanta Technical College.

 Judge Gary E. Jackson is a native Atlantan, having graduated from Northside High School (now North Atlanta) in 1968.
-Judge Jackson received a BS from the Wharton School of the University of Pennsylvania in 1972 and graduated cum laude from the University of Georgia School of Law in 1975, where he was a senior editor on the Georgia Law Review.
+Judge Jackson received a BS from the Wharton School of the University of Pennsylvania in 1972 and graduated cum laude from the University of Georgia School of Law in 1975, where he was a Senior Editor of the Georgia Law Review.

-In the 1984, Judge Jackson was appointed by Mayor Andrew Young as a hearing officer for the Atlanta Bureau of Taxi Cabs and Vehicles for Hire and later by Fulton State Court Chief Judge Charles Carnes as a pro hac Magistrate Judge in Fulton County.
-In 1988 Judge Jackson was appointed as a pro hac Judge to the City Court of Atlanta and in 1995 as a pro hac judge in the Municipal Court of Atlanta.
+In 1984, Judge Jackson was appointed by Mayor Andrew Young as a hearing officer for the Atlanta Bureau of Taxi Cabs and Vehicles for Hire, and later by Fulton State Court Chief Judge Charles Carnes as a Pro Hac Magistrate Judge in Fulton County.
+In 1988 Judge Jackson was appointed as a Pro Hac Judge to the City Court of Atlanta and in 1995 as a Pro Hac Judge in the Municipal Court of Atlanta.
 Judge Jackson became a full-time judge in the City Court of Atlanta in 2000 and on June 30, 2005, was appointed by Mayor Shirley Franklin as a judge in the Municipal Court of Atlanta.
-Judge Jackson currently serves as the Deputy Chief Judge of the Municipal Court.
+Judge Jackson is now serving in his 7th term as a Judge of the Municipal Court.

 Judge Jackson has been a featured lecturer for the Atlanta Bar Association, Institute of Continuing Legal Education, Institute of Continuing Judicial Education, and the National Business Institute.
 He hosted the “Legal Action with Gary Jackson” program on WSB radio for eight years and was the founder of the Gate City B’nai B’rith “Pinch Hitter Project”, the recipient of President George H. Bush’s 335th point of Light Award.

-Judge Jackson is the President of the Council of Municipal Court Judges of Georgia.
-Judge Jackson is also a Member of the Judicial Council of Georgia which is the policy-making body for Georgia’s judiciary, chaired by the Chief Justice of the Supreme Court of Georgia.
+Judge Jackson served as a Member of the Judicial Council of Georgia (2015-2017) which is the policy-making body for Georgia’s judiciary, chaired by the Chief Justice of the Supreme Court of Georgia.

 Her organizational affiliations, memberships and honors are: Georgia Association of Black Women Attorneys (GABWA); Georgia Association of Criminal Defense Lawyers; American Civil Liberties Union (Executive Board-1991); National Lawyers Guild (Committee on South Africa); Atlantans for Democracy in South Africa (Chairperson – 1992); America Friends Service Committee (Executive Committee-Chair 1996-1999); National Legal Aid and Defender Association; Fulton County Conflict Defender, Inc. (Board President); National Conference of Black Lawyers; National Council of Negro Women; and Zeta Phi Beta Sorority.